Shi'r: Editors and contributors

+The contributors were part of the Shi'r school, and the magazine was an organ of this movement.
+They were also related to the Syrian Social Nationalist Party.
+The latter group included Adunis, Kamal Kheir Beik and Muhammad Maghut.

+Sargon Boulus, an Iraq-born Assyrian poet, started his career in Shi'r in 1961.
+Fouad Refka, and Jabra Ibrahim Jabra were among the contributors of the magazine.
+Palestinian poet Tawfiq Sayigh also published a poem in the magazine in 1961.

 Studies on Shi'r

-Kamal Kheir Beik, a Syria-born dissident and poet, analyzed Shi'r in his PhD thesis which was completed at the University of Geneva in 1972.
+Kamal Kheir Beik analyzed Shi'r in his PhD thesis which was completed at the University of Geneva in 1972.
 Another comprehensive study on Shi'r is a book by Dounia Badini published in 2009.